 The overarching priority of the Lifelong Learning Programme is to reinforce the contribution made by education and training to achieving the Lisbon goal of making the EU the most competitive knowledge-based economy, with sustainable economic development, more and better jobs, and greater social cohesion.
-Every part of the programme will give priority to action aimed at raising skills levels, supporting the development and implementation of coherent and comprehensive lifelong learning strategies and to promoting innovation and creativity.
+Every part of the programme will give priority to action supporting development of national lifelong learning strategies by the countries participating and reinforcing collaboration between the different parts of the education and training system, strengthening the lifelong learning continuum, and supporting the acquisition of key competences.

-Within this context, the priority areas for actions in 2009 are:
+Within this context, the priority areas for action 2008 to 2010 are:

-- To support implementation of the Education and Training 2010 work programme, aiming at improving the quality of, access to and openness of education and training systems in Europe, in particular by promoting coherence between all forms and stages of lifelong education and training, starting from an early age, and improving flexible learning pathways, for example through the implementation of the European Qualifications Framework and systems for the validation of non-formal and informal learning, and lifelong guidance. - To strengthen the role of education and training within the Lisbon process at both European and national level not only to promote competitiveness but also sustainable economic growth and social cohesion. - To support creativity and innovation in all systems and levels of education and training, in view of making the European Year of creativity and innovation 2009 a success. - To implement lifelong learning strategies with a view to achieving greater efficiency and equity1, particularly through action to reduce the number of people leaving school early or with a low level of basic skills, to foster the economic and social inclusion of migrants, to address socio-economic disadvantage, to support the early acquisition of key competences and sustainable funding, and to strengthen the knowledge base for policy and practice. - To improve the quality of the education and training of all types of learning providers, in particular teachers and trainers. - To modernise higher education systems, making them more coherent and more responsive to the needs of society.
-Modernisation is needed in order to enable European universities to play a key role in the Europe of Knowledge while facing the challenges of globalisation and to develop the knowledge, skills and competences (KSC) of Europeans and the capacity of Europe to be innovative and competitive.
-Modernisation should enable universities to play their role in the Europe of Knowledge and to make a strong contribution to the Lisbon Strategy for Growth and Jobs.
+- To support implementation of the Education and Training 2010 work programme, aiming at improving the quality of, access to and openness of education and training systems in Europe, in particular by promoting coherence between all stages of lifelong education and training systems, starting from an early age, and improving flexible learning pathways between the different systems, for example through the implementation of the European Qualifications Framework. - To strengthen the role of education and training within the Lisbon process at both European and national level not only to promote competitiveness but also sustainable economic growth and social cohesion. - To reinforce the role of higher education institutions in boosting competitiveness through the creation, dissemination and application of knowledge and innovation, and to facilitate access to higher education through action focusing on system reform, strengthening management in higher education institutions and promoting excellence, diversification of the student population and of institutions themselves, and equal opportunities. - To improve the quality and attractiveness of vocational education and training by implementing the priorities of the Copenhagen process at national level and to promote recognition of non-formal and informal learning. - To improve the low levels of participation in adult learning in many Member States which are an obstacle to employment and people's capacity to adapt to rapidly changing working environments. - To promote greater efficiency and equity in education and training systems, particularly developing provision for the disadvantaged and pre-school approaches, and to strengthen the knowledge base for policy and practice. - To improve the quality of the education and training of the staff of all types of learning provider, in particular of teachers and trainers.

+&lt;sup>1 See Commission Communication "Efficiency and Equity in European Education and Training Systems" (COM(2006)481), and the Conclusions of the Council on the same subject.